Chiesa di San Vincenzo Ferreri

 - E_UNESCO_HERITAGE

-The church of San Vincenzo Ferreri in Fittà was built in 1901, requested for the convenience of the faithful, who previously had to go to Castelcerino to attend the Holy Mass.
+The church of San Vincenzo Ferreri in Fittà was built in 1901, requested for the convenience of the faithful, who previously had to travel to Castelcerino to attend Mass.

 Contact